cheaterpen/Peter-Learns-Markdown/README.md

 ![Unix terminal](images/att-unix-pc-right.jpg)

 On Macs, that emulator is Terminal.app.
-You can open it using your Finder---I think it's in the Utilities subfolder of the Applications directory---or more rapidly using Spotlight (`Command` + `Space` on your keyboard).
+You can open it using your Finder---I think it's in the Utilities subfolder of the "Applications"---or more rapidly using Spotlight (`Command` + `Space` on your keyboard).

 ## Step 1: Install `xcode`